 Stiffness and tenderness in muscles was decreased or completely eliminated

-Poseidonia Healthcare has a number of treatments available to treat Fibromyalgia that suites individual patients availability and budgets.
+Poseidonia Healthcare has a number of treatments available Hyperbaric to treat Fibromyalgia that suit individual patients’ availability and budget.
 Fibromyalgia is a name given to a group of symptoms marked by generalised pain and muscle stiffness.
 These symptoms can be felt in all different areas of the body.
 Extreme fatigue (tiredness) and sleep problems are also common in fibromyalgia.
 Fibromyalgia Syndrome is technically classified as a musculoskeletal disorder, but the condition is now also being recognized as an issue relating to the central nervous system also.

 It is estimated that nearly 4% percent of the world’s population may be suffering from Fibromyalgia syndrome, but even with all our advancements in medicine, there is still no clear cause for the syndrome and the condition is sometimes very difficult to diagnose clinically.